parallel-ml/docs/docs/speech/deepspeech.md

+# Making Your Own Model

-# Next we tried to make our own model to see if we can reduce the model size:
+Next we tried to make our own model to see if we can reduce the model size:

 1.)
 When running on a raspberry pi, go to the "connecting to the raspberry pi" docs to connect